 Q: How will I get my biopsy results?

 A: Results can come in different ways: an appointment, phone call or letter.
 Due to Covid-19, it is highly unlikely you will receive your results in a face-to-face appointment.
 Results appointments have been moved to phone calls or letters, and during the pandemic, you will most likely receive a phone call, followed by a letter.

 Q: My biopsy results say that I have VIN.
 What is this, is it cancer?

 A: No, VIN isn’t cancer.
 VIN stands for vulval intraepithelial neoplasia.
 It essentially means changes to the vulval skin cells.
 VIN can potentially develop into cancer in the future but can sometimes be treated with special creams or be surgically removed.
 Sometimes VIN will go away by itself.
 The change from VIN to cancer does not typically happen quickly and you doctor may recommend observing the area before recommending any treatment.
 If you are a smoker then it is important you consider quitting as smoking can makes this problem worse and will increase the risk of it developing into a cancer.

 Before Covid-19: If you have VIN of any stage, you would normally be put on a surveillance programme and come back to the hospital for a check-up once every three to twelve months.

-During Covid-19: These appointments will be postponed.
+During Covid-19: These appointments may be postponed.
 You will stay on the database and be automatically invited for a check-up once the surveillance programme is up and running again.
 If your skin or lump gets worse, you should phone the hospital team and talk through your symptoms.
 They will then decide whether they need to see you.
 If you’re not sure whether or not to phone the gynae team, please don’t hesitate to get in touch with Ask Eve, and the team can talk through your worries with you.